 Read on to learn more about the Indiana bar exam and how Quimbee’s bar-review course can help you pass the Indiana bar exam.

-Indiana Bar Exam Format
+What is the Indiana Bar Exam format?

 The Indiana Bar Examination is a two-day examination consisting of the MBE, the Multistate Performance Test (MPT), and the Indiana Essay Examination.
 More details on the Indiana bar exam format can be found on the Indiana Judicial Branch's website.